rust-lang/rust/ESOF-docs/report_1.md

 # 1st Report - ESOF

-We are 4 students of the Engineering Faculty of the University of Oporto, and we re studying this project for the course of Software Engineering.
+We are 4 students of the Engineering Faculty of the University of Oporto, and we're studying this project for the course of Software Engineering.

 ## RUST - Programming Language